 clean, and healthy manner

-- for a complete listing of RA responsibilities see the RA Agreement
+- For a complete listing of RA responsibilities, see the RA position description

 which includes rent, stipend and meal plans.